SCIENTIFIC REVOLUTION

 A fundamental premise of the New Paradigm is that intrinsic damage is an inexorable force that has afflicted every complex organism that has ever existed on the planet.
 Multi-cellular organisms are possible only because they have maintenance systems that can replace damaged cells as they die off.
 But simply replacing cells isn’t enough when dealing with complex metazoans.
 Complex metazoans with specialized cells are possible only because they have sophisticated maintenance systems that can identify, eliminate and replace those specialized cells when they sustain damage or die.
 In other words, the story of the evolution of animals must go hand in hand with the evolution of maintenance systems.

 The term “Cambrian Explosion” refers to the appearance and rapid diversification of an abundance of new life forms, some of which were very sophisticated, within an interval of perhaps 20 million years or less.
 This time is known as the Early Cambrian, and began around 543 million years ago.
 For millions of years beforehand, there were no complex metazoans and no significant evolution of the simple organisms that did exist.
 An important unsolved evolutionary mystery is what caused the Cambrian Explosion.
-A potential hypothesis suggested by the New Paradigm would be that the maintenance system had finally evolved to the point where it could identify and replace specialized components, thus allowing for more complex organisms.
+A potential hypothesis suggested by the New Paradigm would be that the maintenance system had finally evolved to the point where it could identify and replace specialized components, and/or identify and replace damaged tissues, as opposed to simply replacing dead cells, thus allowing for more complex organisms.

 Longevity is a Function of the Capabilities of the Maintenance System

-Aging theorists have long noted the fact that the longevityi of otherwise similar species can vary remarkably.
+Aging theorists have long noted the fact that the longevity of otherwise similar species can vary remarkably.
 An obvious example would be rodents.
-Even under ideal conditions, the lab rat will rarely survive for more than a few years; by contrast, the longevity of the naked mole rat is estimated to be more than three decades.
-The only explanation for the extreme variances in longevity is that longevity is genetically determined and developed through an evolutionary process in a way similar to the one that determines other species-specific traits.
+Even under ideal conditions, a lab rat will rarely survive for more than a few years.
+By contrast, the longevity of the naked mole rat is estimated to be more than three decades.
+The only explanation for the extreme variances in longevity is that longevity is genetically determined and developed through an evolutionary process in a way similar to the one that determines other species-specific traits.¹

-Under the New Paradigm, each species is endowed with a maintenance system that is designed to prevent any diminution in functionality throughout the natural lifespan of the species.
+The New Paradigm posits that each species is endowed with a maintenance system that is designed to prevent any diminution in functionality throughout the natural lifespan of the species.
 If there is no diminution in functionality, then there can be no aging-dependent causes of death.
 Thus, by definition, the longevity of any species is determined by the capabilities of that species’ maintenance system.

 This hypothesis is discussed in greater detail in the essay entitled “Aging in Other Species.”